gildas/bitbucket-cli/README.md

 - [OAuth 2.0 with Client Credentials](https://developer.atlassian.com/cloud/bitbucket/rest/intro/#3--client-credentials-grant--4-4-) with the `--client-id` and `--client-secret` flags.
 See the [Setting Up an OAUTH 2.0 Profile](#setting-up-oauth-20) section for more information about how to create an OAuth client.
 - [API tokens](https://support.atlassian.com/bitbucket-cloud/docs/api-tokens/) with the `--user` and `--password` flags.
 The user is the **Atlassian account email** and the password is the API token in this case.
 - ~~[App passwords](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) with the `--user` and `--password` flags.~~ [App passwords are deprecated by Atlassian in favour of API tokens as of June 9, 2025 and will stop working entirely on June 9, 2026](https://www.atlassian.com/blog/bitbucket/bitbucket-cloud-transitions-to-api-tokens-enhancing-security-with-app-password-deprecation).
 Use API tokens instead.
 - [Repository Access Tokens](https://support.atlassian.com/bitbucket-cloud/docs/repository-access-tokens/), [Project Access Tokens](https://support.atlassian.com/bitbucket-cloud/docs/project-access-tokens/), [Workspace Access Tokens](https://support.atlassian.com/bitbucket-cloud/docs/workspace-access-tokens/) with the `--access-token` flags.
-Using access tokens requires a Premium plan on Bitbucket Cloud.
+Using Project/Workspace Access Tokens requires a Premium plan on Bitbucket Cloud.
+Using Repository Access Tokens does not require a Premium plan, but the token will only have access to the repository it was created for.

 Permission Scopes: